espes/Slave-in-the-Magic-Mirror/README.md

 This is an open-source implementation of [Apple AirPlay Mirroring](https://en.wikipedia.org/wiki/AirPlay#AirPlay_Mirroring)

-AirPlay Mirroring uses a funky mish-mash of standards wrapped in some DRM.
-The audio and video data is packed into a standard media container and handed to VLC.
-The DRM is handled by calling into the original AppleTV server binary using a pure-python ARM interpreter.
+AirPlay Mirroring uses a funky mish-mash of standards wrapped in some DRM. *Slave in the Magic Mirror* packs the audio and video data into a standard media container and hands it to VLC.
+The DRM is handled by calling into the original Apple TV server binary using a pure-python ARM interpreter.

 It's not exactly production-ready, but try it out!